edgedb/edgedb/docs/edgeql/lexical.rst

     digit: "0"..."9"

-By default all float literals are interpreted as :eql:type:`float64`, an explicit cast can be used to convert them to :eql:type:`float32`:
+By default all float literals are interpreted as :eql:type:`float64`, while an explicit cast can be used to convert them to :eql:type:`float32`:

 .. code-block:: edgeql-repl